-The Health Insurance Portability and Accountability Act (HIPAA) of 1996 is a U.S. federal law meant to protect sensitive electronic protected health information (ePHI).
-Every healthcare organization (“covered entity”) must comply with its two fundamental rules.
+The Health Insurance Portability and Accountability Act (HIPAA) is a U.S. federal law meant to protect sensitive electronic protected health information (ePHI).
+Every healthcare organization (“covered entity”) must comply with HIPAA’s two fundamental rules.

-- The Privacy Rule sets conditions on the use and disclosure of ePHI without patients’ authorization.
+- The Privacy Rule sets conditions for the use and disclosure of patients’ ePHI.

 - The Security Rule mandates that covered entities implement appropriate safeguards to protect ePHI.